-Tak is a new abstract strategy game conceived by Patrick Rothfuss in his novel The Wise Man’s Fear.
-The rules were laid down in detail by James Ernest of Cheapass Games and released into open beta in late 2015.
+Tak is a new abstract strategy game created by James Ernest of Cheapass Games and released into open beta in late 2015.
+The name of the game, Tak, was originally mentioned in the 2011 fantasy novel The Wise Man’s Fear by Patrick Rothfuss.

 A Tak Kickstarter campaign was launched in April 2016 and raised over 27 times the target amount in 30 days.

-Tak is played on a grid board, like a chess board.
-But unlike most other strategy games, it can be played on several different sized boards.
-At the beginning of the game the board starts empty.
-Each player is given the appropriate number of stones for the board size, as listed in the table to the right.
+Tak is played on a square board with even spaces like a chessboard.
+Unlike most other strategy games, however, it can be played on several different-sized boards.
+At the beginning of the game, the board starts empty and each player is given the appropriate number of stones for the board size, as listed in the table to the right.

-Players alternate turns throughout the game and you must play on your turn.
-There is no option to pass and you must change the board state on your turn.
+Players alternate turns throughout the game.
+You must play on your turn – there is no option to pass.
 Tak is played with only orthogonal movement and connection; squares are not connected diagonally and diagonal movement is not possible.

 On each player’s first turn, they will place one of their opponent’s stones flat on any empty square of the board.
-Play then continues with players manipulating only stones they control.
+Play then continues with players placing new stones or moving existing stones they control.

 On Your Turn

-Each turn you can do one of two things: place a stone, or move stones you control.
+On each turn, you can do one of two things: place a stone on an empty space, or move stones you control.

-Standing Stone – The basic stone, but stood up on an edge.
+Standing Stone – The basic stone, but standing on an edge.
 Also called a wall.
 This does not count as part of a road, but other stones cannot stack on top of it.

 The other option on your turn is to move stones that you control.
 If your stone is on the top of a stack, you control that entire stack.
 All three stone types (flat, standing, and cap) can be moved, and moving is the only way to create stacks.
-Stacks do not have a height limitation.
+There is no limit to how tall a stack can be.

-When moving stacks of stones, you can not move more stones than the size of the edge of the board; this is called the hand size.
-On a 5×5 board this means you can not pick up more than 5 stones from a stack.
-On a 6×6 board the hand size is 6, and so on.
+When moving stacks of stones, you cannot move more stones than the size of the edge of the board; this is called the carry limit.
+On a 5×5 board, this means you cannot pick up more than 5 stones from a stack.
+On a 6×6 board the carry limit is 6, and so on.

 There are several simple steps to executing a stack move:

-Pick up any number of stones, up to the hand size for the board you’re playing on.
+Pick up any number of stones up to the carry limit for the board you’re playing on.
 Do not change the order of these stones.

 Move in a straight line in the direction of your choice – no diagonals and no changing direction.

 You must drop at least one stone from the bottom of the stack in your hand on each square you move over.
+You do not need to leave a stone in that stack’s starting space.
 You may not jump over walls or capstones.
-The capstone may drop by itself onto a standing stone at the end of a move to flatten it.
+The capstone, if on the stack, may drop by itself onto a standing stone at the end of a move to flatten it.

-In the event that neither player creates a road and the board is completely filled (no empty squares) or one of the players places their last piece, a secondary win condition comes into effect.
+In the event that neither player creates a road and the board is either completely filled (no empty squares) or one of the players places their last piece, a secondary win condition comes into effect.
 When either of those cases is met, the game immediately ends and the winner is determined by counting who has more flat stones controlling the board.
-Only flat stones on the top of stacks are counted.
+Only flat stones on the top of stacks or solely occupying a square are counted.
 The player with the higher flat count wins.
-A tie in the count results in a tie game (or a win for player 2 in some rulesets).
+A tie in the count results in a tie game.